 No matter what approach the student chooses, he must construct during the fall and spring semesters a carefully annotated bibliography that reflects the range and depth of his research.
 The overall project is expected to meet the standards of scholarly writing appropriate to the discipline(s) in which the work is done.
 Two bound copies of the report (as well as an electronic copy) must be submitted to the Honors Council, as described later in the list of procedures and deadlines.

-Applications for 2016-2017 Senior Fellowships are due Friday, April 23, 2016.
+Applications for the 2017-2018 Senior Capstone are due Wednesday, April 12, 2017.